markushinz/socket-gateway/example/README.md

-This requires docker and docker-compose.
+This requires Docker and docker-compose.

 Run `./start.sh` to generate all required certificates and to start both layers.
 After that, the gateway listens on https://localhost.